LatticeQCD/SIMULATeQCD/README.md

 ## Acknowledgment

 - We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 'Strong-interaction matter under extreme conditions'– project number 315477589 – TRR 211.
 - This work was partly performed in the framework of the PUNCH4NFDI consortium supported by DFG fund "NFDI 39/1", Germany.
-- This work is also supported by the U.S. Department of Energy, Office of Science, though the Scientific Discovery through Advance Computing (SciDAC) award
+- This work is also supported by the U.S. Department of Energy, Office of Science, though the Scientific Discovery through Advance
-Computing the Properties of Matter with Leadership Computing Resources.
+Computing (SciDAC) award Computing the Properties of Matter with Leadership Computing Resources.
+- We would also like to acknowedge enlightening technical discussions with the ILDG team, in particular H. Simma.